School Resource Officers

-Officers Jim Lunt and Danny Ruroden work as School Resource Officers within the School District, which has approximately 4,300 students.
-Officers Lunt and Ruroden perform their duties at the ‘ schools and take on many roles when dealing with students.
+Officers Jim Lunt and Brian Blake work as School Resource Officers within the School District, which has approximately 4,300 students.
+Officers Lunt and Blake perform their duties at the schools and take on many roles when dealing with students.
 They respond to criminal activities that take place on school grounds and enforce laws/city ordinances when applicable during the school year.
-Officers Lunt and Ruroden transition to the streets as patrol officers when school is not in session.
+Officers Lunt and Blake transition to the streets as patrol officers when school is not in session.

 WHY ARE THERE POLICE OFFICERS IN OUR SCHOOLS?